walkersumida/battery-alarm/README.md

 ## Battery Alarm

-This is a simple script that will check the battery level of your Mac and notify if it is below a certain threshold.
+This is a simple script that will check the battery level of devices connected via Bluetooth on Mac and notify if it is below a certain threshold.

 ## Usage